Soundripper/jeremytison_12_21092022/README.md

 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-Click the logo to go back to the user selection page.
+Click the "Accueil" link in the header to go back to the user selection page.

 Prerequisites : node version v16